Denise Biellmann: Amateur career

 The Biellmann spin was named after her; she popularized and perfected the spin, but did not invent it.
 It was present in skating at least since the 1965 European Championships when Tamara Moskvina performed it.
 It remains the only figure skating spin to be officially named after a person in ISU regulations.

+According to figure skating historian James R. Hines, Biellmann's forte was the more athletic aspects of the free skating program, including "outstanding jumps and fast spins".
 Biellmann retired from amateur competition at age 18, shortly after her win at the 1981 World Championships.

 Professional career

-Biellmann remains involved in the international figure skating community as a participant in both professional shows and competitions.
+Biellmann remains involved in the international figure skating community as a participant in both professional shows, including tours with Holiday on Ice, and competitions.
 She participated in Pro7 Season 1, partnered with television presenter Pierre Geisensetter, and in Season 2, partnered with actor Patrick Bach.

 She participated in the Eurovision Dance Contest 2007 representing Switzerland with partner Sven Ninnemann.

-She won the prestigious Challenge of Champions, regarded as the most important professional event, a record 5 times.
-Along with all her other titles making her perhaps the most successful professional skater ever.

-In 2014 Biellmann was inducted into the World Figure Skating Hall of Fame.
+She won the Challenge of Champions, regarded as the most important professional event, five times.
+In 2014, Biellmann was inducted into the World Figure Skating Hall of Fame.